When you hear “Nissan”, what do you think of? A car manufacturer or computer company?

 How Many Trademark / Domain Names Should I Register?

-Given the low cost of domain name registration, registering several trademark / domain names is a cost-effective means of trademark protection.
+Given the low cost of domain name registration, registering several trademark/domain names is a cost-effective means of ensuring brand and trademark protection.

 Below are domain name categories you should consider when registering for domain names, along with examples of a hypothetical non-profit Jubilee Youth Institute: